IMAGE FILE TYPES

 We don't allow images over 1MB and usually most JPG images should easily be compressed to as low as 250 - 500KB (this can easily be done within Photoshop - but there are other similar programs that can do this as well).

-If the image is larger than 1MB - this can potentially cause issues with the sync as well as how the image displays online - so best practice is to keep it smaller.
+If the image is larger than 1MB - this can potentially cause issues with the sync as well - so the best practice is to keep it smaller.

 The image dimensions need to be no more than 1,000 x 1,000 pixels in height and width.